The Red Pill: You Get Less With This Ride

 This brought us to the famous red pill scene.
 As mentioned in our introductory article on Neo’s journey, it is a critical moment in the rectification of the base level of his soul called ‘Nefesh.’

 This is not the only experience of tsimtsum at this or any level of his path.
-Both Morpheus and the Oracle are instrumental in many such constrictions of Neo’s perspective, enabling him to move forward.
+Trinity, Morpheus, and the Oracle are each instrumental in many such constrictions of Neo’s perspective, enabling him to move forward.

 There are many things that get in the way of our own understanding.
 Some are more concrete, while others are more abstract.